cureHsu/EZ-Wave/README.md

 # EZ-Wave
-EZ-Wave: Tools for Attacking and Evaluating Z-Wave Networks using Software-Defined Radios.
+EZ-Wave: Tools for Evaluating and Exploiting Z-Wave Networks using Software-Defined Radios.

 # Requirements